Brianali-codes/Brianali-codes/README.md

 - 👋 Hi, I’m @Brian Ali
-- 👀 I’m interested in programming in both java and python.
+- 👀 I’m interested in programming in python.
-- 🌱 I’m currently learning  HTML,css, and javascript
+- 🌱 I’m currently learning  HTML,css, and python
 - 💞️ I’m looking to collaborate on java projects as well as python projects.
 - 📫 How to reach me  email(gamerfunky78@gmail.com)